altano/npm-packages/packages/astro-opengraph-image/README.md

 export const onRequest = createOpenGraphImageMiddleware({ ... });
 ```

-Create an image component to be used as your Open Graph image.
-It must be named "opengraph-image.format.astro" where "format" can be png, gif, or jpg.
-You probably want to use `opengraph-image.png.astro`:
+Create a component to convert to an image.
+It must have a `.png.astro` extension, e.g. `image.png.astro`:

 ```astro
 <html><body>Hello!</body></html>
 ```

+NOTE: Your Astro component must be HTML elements and styles [supported by Satori](https://github.com/vercel/satori#jsx), e.g. it can't be stateful or use `calc()` in css.
+The [OG Image Playground](https://og-playground.vercel.app/) is a great place to test your component before copying it into your Astro project.

 Lastly, in any pages/layouts that have a `opengraph-image.png.astro` in that route, you need to add the `<OpenGraphMeta />` component to generate opengraph meta tags in your head, e.g.: